Esperanza Spalding Takes To Facebook Live To Record New Album 'Exposure'

 Support the news

-Esperanza Spalding Takes To Facebook Live To Record New Album 'Exposure'
+Esperanza Spalding Takes To Facebook Live To Record New Album 'Exposure'05:39Play

 Starting at 9 a.m.
 Pacific time on Tuesday, Grammy Award-winning musician Esperanza Spalding will spend 77 hours creating her new album, "Exposure."
 The entire session will be streamed on Facebook Live for all her fans to see.